josehu07/summerset/README.md

 python3 scripts/distr_clients.py -h
 ```

-Note that these scripts assume specific ranges of available ports.
+Note that these scripts use `sudo` and assume specific ranges of available ports.

 ## TODO List